 Electricity

-Corpus Christi College has a long-standing commitment to purchasing renewable electricity.
-By doing so, we have been able to avoid 225 tCO2e in 2023 and 193 tCO2e in 2022.
-Nonetheless, our electricity use in 2023 caused upstream emissions amounting to 74 tCO2e, or nearly 7% of our total emissions.
+Corpus Christi has a long-standing commitment to purchasing renewable electricity.
+By doing so, we have been able to avoid 232 tCO2e in 2024, 225 tCO2e in 2023 and 193 tCO2e in 2022.
+Nonetheless, our electricity use in 2024 caused upstream emissions amounting to 76 tCO2e, or nearly 7% of our total emissions when including student travel and 14% when excluding student travel.

 We are also in the process of negotiating a sustainable energy project of national importance which will be used to deliver green power to UK research infrastructure in Oxfordshire.
 The College will, we hope, be able to take green power from this site using battery and solar arrays enabling us to audit the source of electricity used by the College.
 This is an innovative 21st century use of agricultural lands given to us by our Founders with the intention of sustaining the medieval College foundation.